bitrise-io/devcenter/_articles/en/troubleshooting/resetting-your-password.md

     weight: 2

 ---
-You can log in to Bitrise in many ways:
+You can log into Bitrise in many ways:

 * with your Bitrise username and password
 * with your Gitlab/Github/Bitbucket account